sycomix/stable3D/exts/suriya.avatar.generator/docs/README.md

-# Python Extension Example [suriya.avatar.generator]
+# Stable3D Extension [suriya.avatar.generator]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This is a simple python extension for nvidia omniverse which uses stable diffusion to generate realistic and artistic 3D avatars